swikrit09/todoHelpstir/README.md

 ## API Endpoints

 - **GET /api/tasks**: Fetches the list of tasks.
 - **POST /api/tasks**: Adds a new task.
-Requires `title` and `description`.
+Requires `title` and `description` in the request body.

-## Implementation Details

-- **Server-Side Rendering (SSR)**:
-  - Uses `getServerSideProps` to fetch tasks initially, ensuring the task list is up-to-date on page load.

-- **Real-Time Updates**:
-  - Task list refreshes automatically when a new task is added or updated.

-- **URL Parameters**:
-  - Utilized for handling search functionality, enabling users to filter tasks effectively.

 ## Video Demo

-Watch the video demonstration of the application: [Demo Video](https://www.loom.com/share/b9e8c20613ce4ebdaa9cd2b0bb51bb6d)
+Watch the video demonstration of the application: [Demo Video](https://www.loom.com/share/a07652fc7b684b71a53740f8e0cbf9c4)

 ## Code Quality

-- The code is modular, well-organized, and properly commented to facilitate understanding and future enhancements.
+- The code is modular, well-organized, and properly commented for clarity and ease of maintenance.